needle4j/needle4k/src/site/getting-started.md

 The following example demonstrates hwo to write a simple JUnit Needle test with two rules.
 The database rule provides access to the database via JPA and may execute optional database operations, e.g. to setup the initial data.
-The Needle rule does the real magic: it scans the test for all fields annotated with `@ObjectUnderTest` and initializes these tested components by injection of their dependencies.
+The `NeedleRule` does the real magic: it scans the test for all fields annotated with `@ObjectUnderTest` and initializes these tested components by injection of their dependencies.
 I.e., the UserDao will get the `EntityManager` field injected automatically.
 Since we